drummonds/bytestoneblog/content/AFP/Movements/Conventions.md

 The nice thing about this is that the Equity account is a creditor which is the relationship of the investor to the entity.

-Paciolo's example journal entry for accounting for inventory cash is:
+Pacioli's example journal entry for accounting for inventory cash is:

 `November 8, MCCCCLXXXXIII in Venice.